Avanade/Beef/samples/My.Hr/docs/Employee-Test.md

 ## Data population

-For the end-to-end testing to function data must first be populated into the database; noting that the Reference Data we created earlier will be included automatically.
+For the end-to-end testing to function data must first be populated into the database; noting that the Reference Data configured and created earlier will be included automatically.
 Foundationally, the `My.Hr.Database` is leveraged to create and set up the database, as well as populate it with data.

-For the purposes of testing the APIs implemented so far a set of Employees and related data is required.
-The YAML defines the schema, table(s) and colums(s) with the required data values.
-Copy the following into the `Data.yaml`.
+For the purposes of testing the APIs implemented so far, a set of employees and related data is required.
+The YAML defines the schema, table(s) and colums(s) with the required column data values.
+Replace the existing `Data.yaml` with the following.

 ``` yaml
 Hr: